syncfusion-content/blazor-docs/blazor/toolbar/how-to/set-tool-tip-to-the-commands.md

 ---
 layout: post
-title: Set Blazor Tooltip to the commands in Blazor Toolbar Component | Syncfusion
+title: Set Tooltip to the commands in Blazor Toolbar Component | Syncfusion
 description: Learn here all about Set Blazor Tooltip to the commands in Syncfusion Blazor Toolbar component and more.
 platform: Blazor
 control: Toolbar
 documentation: ug
 ---

-# Set Blazor Tooltip to the commands in Blazor Toolbar Component
+# Set Tooltip to the commands in Blazor Toolbar Component

 The `TooltipText` property of the Toolbar item is used to set the HTML Tooltip to the commands that can be viewed as hint texts on mouse hover.